rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Layers and boundaries

 We try to organize our application's code by using directory structures, layers, and boundaries.
-These boundaries can be clear at first but sometimes the become fuzzy if we're not careful.
+These boundaries can be clear at first but sometimes they become fuzzy if we're not careful.
 Having clear boundaries in our application helps us and others understand how the application is working.

-I often split my application into 3 major parts that each have their purpose.
-These 3 layers have different goals and structure's what makes it easy to keep them apart:
+I often split my application into 3 major parts, each having their own purpose.
+The goals and structure of each part is different, making it easy to keep them apart:

 ```
 src/